jroblak/windefaults/README.md

   \_/\_/  |_||_| |_| \__,_| \___||_|   \__,_| \__,_||_| \__||___/

 ```
-Tool to quickly determine which processes or services are not defaults on Windows
+Tool to quickly determine which processes or services are not defaults on Windows.
+Useful for CTFs, and maybe elsewhere as well!

 ## Installation
 Requires Python3 and `pipenv`